 10 – Pennsylvania.
 (Boletus campestris)

 These mushrooms grow in late spring and summer on the ground in the upland woods, often at the edges of trails.
-Often seen after late spring and summer rains and despite being quite a vivid colour and look are in fact 100% edible including the stalk!
+Often seen after late spring and summer rains and despite being quite a vivid colour and look are in fact edible!
+Much like the entoloma hochstetteri edible means 100% edible so even the stalk can be eaten!

 9 – Toronto.
 (Lactarius indigo)